Installation

 };

-let mut client = PerpClient::new_base_mainnet(transport, signer, deployments)?;
+let client = PerpClient::new_base_mainnet(transport, signer, deployments)?;

 // Required: initialize nonce and gas before trading